GabeScott/standard-works-vault/General Conference/1973 October - Inspiring Music—Worthy Thoughts.md

 The time for music lessons seems to come along when there are so many other expenses for the family with little children.
 But we encourage parents to include musical training in the lives of their children.

 Somehow Andrew and Olive Kimball did, and Spencer learned to play.
 Somehow Samuel and Louisa Lee managed to do it, and Harold learned to play.
 And now, as the leaders of the Church assemble for our sacred meetings in the upper room of the temple, we always sing a hymn.
 At the organ is President Spencer W. Kimball or President Harold B. Lee.

 How wonderful is the music instructor who will teach children and youth to play and will acquaint them with good music in their formative years, including the music of worship.
 To have such music as a part of one’s life is a great blessing.

-The Lord has said, “For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.”
-(D&C 25:12.)
+The Lord has said, “For my soul delighteth in the song of the heart; yea, the song of the righteous is a prayer unto me, and it shall be answered with a blessing upon their heads.” ([[D&C 25.12|D&C 25:12]].)

 I think I would like to share with the young people something about how such music has been very important in my life, although I am not trained as a musician.

 Probably the greatest challenge to people of any age, particularly young people, and the most difficult thing you will face in mortal life is to learn to control your thoughts.
-As a man “thinketh in his heart, so is he.”
-(Prov.
-23:7.)
+As a man “thinketh in his heart, so is he.” ([[Proverbs 23.7|Prov.
+23:7]].)
 One who can control his thoughts has conquered himself.

 When I was about ten years old, we lived in a home surrounded by an orchard.
 There never seemed to be enough water for the trees.
 The ditches, always fresh-plowed in the spring, would soon be filled with weeds.
 One day, in charge of the irrigating turn, I found myself in trouble.